alan-turing-institute/PDSampler.jl/README.md

 The folder `examples` contains a number of curated examples for either the global PDMP sampler or the local BPS.
 See for example `ex_lbps_gausschain1` which runs the local BPS sampler on a simple chain with standard gaussian factors.

-Start by running `ex_bps*.jl` and then run [this notebook](https://github.com/alan-turing-institute/PDMP/blob/master/examples/analysis_global.ipynb) and look at the corresponding part.
+You can have a look at the pre-run [notebook](https://github.com/alan-turing-institute/PDMP/blob/master/examples/analysis_global.ipynb).
 (Global BPS)

-You can do the same with `ex_lbps*.jl` and [this notebook](https://github.com/alan-turing-institute/PDMP/blob/master/examples/analysis_local.ipynb) and look at the corresponding part.
+You can do the same with [this notebook](https://github.com/alan-turing-institute/PDMP/blob/master/examples/analysis_local.ipynb).
 (Local BPS)

-These examples produce `.jld` files which are/can then be analysed in one of the `analysis` notebooks (or your adapted version theoref).
+The examples produce `.jld` files which are/can then be analysed in one of the `analysis` notebooks (or your adapted version theoref).

 ---